ashishdhanve/Machine_Learning_Coursera_stanford/README.md

-# Machine_Learning_Coursera_stanford
+# Machine Learning Coursera (Stanford)

-Programming Assignments for Machine learning Stanford(Coursera) by Andrew N G
+This contains the solution to all the programming assignments of the online course Machine Learning (Corsera) taught by Prof. Andrew Ng.